Visiting Raffles Lighthouse on Pulau Satumu

 - Raffles Lighthouse on Pulau Satumu, southernmost lighthouse, 2nd oldest

-- Bedok Lighthouse in Marina Parade – on top of a condo block on the mainland
+- Bedok Lighthouse in Marine Parade – on top of a condo block on the mainland

 - Horsburgh Lighthouse on Pedra Branca – oldest lighthouse built in 1851